paulchyz/OCI_Streaming_Pipeline/README.md

 ### Configure Oracle Analytics Cloud
 In this section, you will deploy and configure Oracle Analytics Cloud (OAC) to visualize the data stream.

-1. Click on the hamburger menu at the top left of the webpage, and type `analytics` into the search field.
+1. Return to a browser tab where you can access the main OCI Console.
+Click on the hamburger menu at the top left of the webpage, and type `analytics` into the search field.
 Click the listing that appears on the page that contains the words `Analytics Cloud` and `Analytics`.
 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 3. Click `Create Instance`.
-4. Provide a name for the Analytics instance.
-All other values can be left as default.
+4. Note that the OAC instance requires a name, and that all other values can be left as default for this lab.
+Use `streaming_oac` as a prefix specific to this lab, and as a suffix, add the unique string associated with your deployment in order to provide the required uniqueness to the name of the OAC instance within the tenancy.
+	\
+	\
+	You can find the unique string from your Terraform deployment on the browser tab from your Resource Manager deployment, where stack information is available.
+Navigate to this browser tab, and click `Outputs` on the left-hand side of the page.
+Copy the string under the `Value` column that corresponds to `random_string` under the Key column.
 5. Click `Create`.
 6. While the OAC instance is provisioning, navigate back to the `Autonomous Data Warehouse` page on OCI:
 	Click on the hamburger menu at the top left of the webpage, and type `adw` into the search field.
 Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
 Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
-Click on the hyperlinked Database object you created from your Resource Manager deployment.
+Click on the hyperlinked ADW object you created from your Resource Manager deployment.
-7. Click `Database Connection`, then click `Download Wallet`.
-Enter a password for the wallet, then click `Download`.
+7. Click `Database connection`, then click `Download wallet`.
+Enter a password for the wallet.
+This password may be of your choosing.
+For simplicity, you may choose `Streaming!2345`, which is the password provided in this lab for the `admin` user in ADW.
+Then click `Download`.
 This wallet will download to your computer and will be required to connect OAC to ADW.
-Click `Close` on the `Database Connection` window.
+Click `Close` on the `Database connection` window.
 8. Navigate back to OAC:
 	Click on the hamburger menu at the top left of the webpage, and type `analytics` into the search field.
 Click the listing that appears on the page that contains the words `Analytics Cloud` and `Analytics`.
 Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 Click on the hyperlinked OAC object you created.
-9. If the OAC instance does not have a status of `Active`, wait for it to finish provisioning.
+9. If the OAC instance does not have a `State` of `Active`, wait for it to finish provisioning.
 10. Once the instance is active, click `Analytics Home Page` to open Oracle Analytics Cloud.
 11. Click `Create` in the top right corner of the OAC home page, then click `Connection`.
 Select `Oracle Autonomous Data Warehouse`.
-12. Enter a name for the connection, then drag and drop the downloaded wallet file into the `Client Credentials` box.
+12. Enter a name for the connection, e.g. `streaming_adw_conn`, then drag and drop the downloaded wallet file into the `Client Credentials` box.
-13. The `Username` and `Password` sections are referencing the ADW instance, so enter `admin` for the username, and `Streaming!2345` for the password.
-If you set your own database password then use the password you set.
+13. The `Username` and `Password` sections are referencing the ADW instance, so enter `admin` for the username, and `Streaming!2345` for the password, or your own custom password if you chose to set a custom password.
 14. Click `Save`.
 The connection will validate, and then save.
-If the connection fails, double check your username and password for the database. <i>Note: The password is the database password, not the wallet password.</i>
+If the connection fails, double check your username and password for the database. <i>Note: The password is the database password, not the wallet password, although the same password is provided for both items in this lab.</i>
 15. Click `Create` in the top right corner of the OAC home page, then click `Dataset`.
 Select the database connection you just created.
 16. Expand the `Schemas` list, then the `ADMIN` schema on the left side of the page.
 Drag and drop `STREAMDATA_VIEW` into the main canvas area to add it to the dataset.
 This will load a preview of the data.
 17. Convert `PARTITION`, `OFFSET`, `TIMESTAMP`, and `EQUIPMENT_ID` to attributes.
 To do this, click on the pound sign next to each column's name and select `Attribute`.